Rockets advance with 105-99 win over Thunder

-James Harden had 34 points and his supporting cast helped the Houston Rockets overcome a 47-point game by Russell Westbrook to get a 105-99 victory over the Oklahoma City Thunder on Tuesday night to advance to the Western Conference semifinals.
+The Houston Rockets are headed to the Western Conference semifinals after using strong defense and a balanced scoring attack to overcome another big game by Russell Westbrook and eliminate the Oklahoma City Thunder with a 105-99 victory in Game 5 on Tuesday night.

+James Harden had 34 points while Westbrook piled up 47 and came up just one assist shy of his fourth straight triple-double.
+But the Rockets didn't allow anyone else to score more than 11 points while getting 22 from Lou Williams, 15 from Patrick Beverley and 14 from Nene.

-The Thunder head home a year after advancing to the Western Conference finals after Houston took this series 4-1.
+The Thunder head home a year after advancing to the Western Conference finals after Houston took this series 4-1 despite struggling from 3-point range.

+"Everything isn't always going to be perfect," Harden said.
+"You've got guys that step up and help you make big plays, always have your back ... we're not worried about our shooting, our shooting is going to come."

 The Rockets used a 5-1 run, with all their points coming on free throws, to pull away from the Thunder and make it 98-91.
 Victor Oladipo threw a pass about 5 feet above Westbrook's head and out of bounds on the next possession and Harden made a layup on the other end with about 3 minutes left.